-Annually, the Legislature appropriates an amount necessary to pay all obligations of the Corporation including debt service and related expenses pursuant to Section 3240(1) of Public Authorities Law.
-State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, are included in the Corporation's financial plan for fiscal years 2015-16 through 2018-19.
-Such estimates are based on projected debt service, arbitrage rebate liability and other operational costs of the Corporation.
+Annually, the Corporation certifies to the Governor and the State Comptroller its cash requirements necessary to pay all obligations of the Corporation including debt service and related expenses pursuant to Section 3240(1) of Public Authorities Law.
+State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, are included in the Corporation's financial plan for fiscal years 2016-17 through 2019-20.
+Such estimates are based on projected debt service and other operational costs of the Corporation.
 Additionally, LGAC will facilitate, as in past years, the annual payment of \$170 million to the City of New York or its assignee, STARC, which is paid directly by the State to the City or STARC.

-The largest share of expenses in the Plan are for Repayment of principal and Payment of interest on the Corporation's bonds ("Debt Service").
-During the Plan Period, estimated Debt Service payments range from approximately \$384.0 million in fiscal year 2015-16 to approximately \$282.6 million in fiscal year 2018-19.
+The largest share of expenses in the Proposed Plan are for Repayment of principal and Payment of interest on the Corporation's bonds ("Debt Service").
+During the fiscal years 2016-17 through 2019-20, estimated Debt Service payments are approximately \$384 million, \$363 million, \$283 million and \$385 million, respectively.
 Fluctuations in Debt Service payments are, in part, due to the amortization schedules that were developed at the time each bond series was issued.
 The decline in Debt Service in fiscal year 2018-19 is attributable to the final Debt Service payment on the Corporation's Series 1993C Bonds.
+The increase in debt service in fiscal year 2019-20 is primarily attributable to increases in debt service payments of other series of LGAC bonds as shown in the table of LGAC Projected Debt Service by Issuance on pages fourteen and fifteen.

-Debt service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
-Debt service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such and 2) the variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement, as all but approximately \$630,000 of LGAC's variable rate bonds are hedged.
+Debt Service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
+Debt Service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such and 2) the variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement, as all but approximately \$630,000 of LGAC's variable rate bonds are hedged.
 The Corporation's fixed interest rate bonds have interest rates that range from 3.0 percent to 5.5 percent.
 The Corporation's interest rate exchange agreements' fixed interest rate legs range from 3.151 percent to 3.261 percent.
 The actual payments on variable rate and synthetic fixed rate bonds may vary based on a variety of factors including changes in interest rates and other market fluctuations.

-Investment receipts projected by the Corporation are largely based upon the level of Investment receipts received in the first six months of the 2014-15 fiscal year.
-Projections for Investment receipts in both the General and Debt Service Funds assume no change in Investment receipts throughout the years contained within the Plan.
+Investment receipts projected by the Corporation are largely based upon the level of investment receipts anticipated from existing investments of funds in the Corporation's Capital Reserve Fund.
+Projections for Investment receipts in the General Fund assume no change in Investment receipts throughout the years contained within the Plan.
+Projections for Investment receipts from the 2015-16 fiscal year level.
+There is no projected change in Investment receipts for the outyears of the Plan.